zsoltremenyi/pyxercise/multistatesalestaxcalc/readme.txt

 Allow the user to enter a state abbreviation
 Allow the user to also enter the state’s full name in upper, lower, or mixed case.

+used: - bs4 for State - Tax
+      - api for State name - State abbriviation
+      - modules/classes
+      -simple if/else